J.T. Yorke: Season 5

 Jay Hogart persuades J. T. to steal Oxycodone from the pharmacy and sell it to a friend of Jay's at the Ravine.
 J. T. tells the buyer that he needs more cash, so the buyer agrees to give J. T. an extra $400 as a payment on another score of drugs.
 When Liberty finds out about J. T.'s drug-dealing, she is infuriated and J. T. begins to regret his decision.
 He tells Liberty he will buy back the drugs from his buyer and never sell again.
 Meanwhile, he and Liberty decide it's time to tell their parents.
-J. T.'s grandmother doesn't take it well, which makes them both nervous about Liberty's parent's reactions.
+J. T.'s grandmother doesn't take it well, which makes them both nervous about Liberty's parents' reactions.
 Liberty's mother is relatively calm, but Liberty's father becomes angry and states he never wants to see J. T. again, but that they will help Liberty.
 Liberty tells her parents that she plans to move in with J. T., storms out of the room, and loudly tells J. T. to help her begin to pack.

 J. T. asks Toby for financial help in order to buy back the drugs, but Toby refuses.
 When J. T. confronts the buyer about getting the drugs back, they get in a physical fight.
 Since the buyer still wants the drugs, J. T. again steals them from the pharmacy, which upsets Liberty.
 J. T. realizes he has lost everything he cares about and attempts suicide by taking all of the unsold pills.
 He collapses because of the overdose and is next seen awake in a hospital bed.
 It is assumed that Jay Hogart brought J. T. to the hospital.
 Liberty's father, an attorney, tells her he will try to help J. T. out of legal trouble.
 Liberty tells J.T. she has decided to give up their baby for adoption because neither of them can handle raising a child.
 Liberty has her child later in the season.
 J. T. sees the infant briefly.